Use case 03

 Many community products break the experience into disconnected moments.
 People can browse groups, but they still struggle to understand whether a group fits them, what is happening there, and what changes once they join.

-The app had to hold different kinds of information on a narrow canvas: groups, members, files, chat history, and event activity.
-The core design problem was sequencing information clearly rather than simply adding features.
+The app also had to hold different kinds of information on a narrow mobile canvas: groups, members, files, chat history, and event activity.
+The core challenge was sequencing information clearly rather than simply adding features.

 Product shape